 Real estate sales: Revenue is recognized only when persuasive evidence of an arrangement exists, the price is fixed or determinable, the transaction has been completed and collectibility of the resulting receivable is reasonably assured.
 Real estate commissions earned by the Company's real estate brokerage businesses are recorded as revenue on a gross basis upon the closing of a real estate transaction as evidenced when the escrow or similar account is closed, the transaction documents have been recorded and funds are distributed to all appropriate parties.
-Commissions expenses are recognized concurrently with related revenues.
-Property management fees and rental commissions earned are recorded as revenue when the related services are performed.
+Commission expenses are recognized concurrently with related revenues.

+Property management fees and rental commissions earned are recorded as revenue when the related services are performed and the earnings process is complete.